gigirassy/pinata/README.md

 The Docker image, built by you, ranges between 5-7 MB, and the entire workings depend on a single main.go.

-Pinata takes very little memory to run, about 8MB of memory with an Alpine docker image.
+Pinata takes very little memory to run, about 7MB of memory with an Alpine docker image when active, and 1MB when idle.

+Despite being so light, Pinata supports bookmarks (encrypted!) and can be made a PWA on your phone.

+**Contribute to <a href="https://codeberg.org/gigirassy/pinata/">this repo on Codeberg</a>!
+While the image is hosted on a Github mirror, the code itself is edited on Codeberg!!**

 ## How to run